 The History program offers a broad spectrum of historical topics, including a strong focus on local and regional oral history.
 All courses teach students to formulate historical questions and to construct narratives and interpretations.
 Issues of diversity—including race, ethnicity, class and gender—are addressed in individual classes, as well as by the structure of the program, which requires that students take courses across three regional or global content categories.

 History is the foundation of good citizenship and teaches skills that are applicable in a variety of professions.
 Historians investigate the many perspectives of past people and events, show us where we are and help us determine where we may be going.
 History majors have a deep understanding of the society in which they live.
 They critically analyze and interpret large amounts of information and come to informed judgments.
-SVSU History instructors are working historians with a strong focus on oral history, providing students with opportunities to work with faculty doing local and regional historical research.
+SVSU History instructors are working historians with a strong focus on oral history, providing students with opportunities to work with faculty doing research on local, national and global history.
 If you are fascinated by history and want to seek opportunities in this field, the SVSU History program is your place to develop and strengthen skills in written and oral communication, collaborative work, critical thinking, research, analysis and content mastery—competencies in high-demand across a broad range of careers.

 The History Department has three prestigious endowed scholarship awards for history students.

-History students conduct research with faculty who are working historians, such as interviewing veterans and other local and regional oral history—opportunities that most history programs do not offer.
+History students conduct research with faculty who are working historians, such as interviewing veterans and local, national and global history—opportunities that large history programs do not offer.

 Phi Alpha Theta, a national history honor society, helps history students apply to grad schools and present their research at conferences.
 Every year History students attend the regional Phi Alpha Theta conference.